 Those metrics for both the goals and the ROI of your brand should combine: ✔️Knowledge Metrics that measure the popularity of your brand. ✔️Preference Metrics that measure how your customers perceive your brand and your company’s position within your industry. ✔️Financial Metrics that measure both internal numbers and the numbers compared to your competors.

-To sum it up I unfortunately have to tell you that there is no easy answer to this million dollar question but I guess we all can agree that having a great brand is important for any business to be successful.
+To sum it up, I unfortunately have to tell you that there is no easy answer to this million dollar question, but I guess we can all agree that having a great brand is important for any business to be successful.

 So let’s keep changing the world one brand at a time.